MahboobMMonza/Verilog-Simple-Combination-Lock-FSM/README.md

 ###### Simulation status after running all tests.
 The output values are present on the 'disp' vector values.

-A video showing an [expanded view of the simulation results](Artifacts/ComboLockVWFExpanded.mp4) is also available.

 A detailed guide on how to go about testing each sub-circuit individually is available in the [TestingGuide.md](TestingGuide.md) file.